 When Chancellor George Osborne held at arms length the infamous scarlet briefcase outside Number 11 earlier this year, he marked the occasion by insisting this was for the “makers, doers and savers of this country.”
-The Franchise Magazine reviews how franchises, that are making, doing and saving, stand to gain and lose from the policies brought in.

 The proposals laid out in the 2014 budget represent good news for the franchise industry in general, not least because people aged over 50 and savers, two key demographics for franchise recruitment, are set to become more affluent.
 New plans will allow savers to put away £15,000 tax-free in a new format ISA.
 In addition, and perhaps more importantly for franchising, those with large pensions will be able to withdraw bigger lump sums tax-free, giving older individuals more money with which to spend and potentially invest.

 Managing Director of Franchise Development Services (FDS), Professor Roy Seaman comments: “This budget is a positive step for franchising.
 It means franchisors can look more seriously at taking money out of pension funds to raise their shareholding rather than looking for alternative sources of finance.
 Secondly, those people who are beyond or are approaching the drawdown age can look at taking more money out in one lump sum to invest in a franchise.”

 Along with more potential investors coming onto the market, existing franchise businesses are set to benefit too through the following reforms.

 Exports:Government plans to double the funding available to exporting businesses and cut interest rates on that funding means franchise brands that manufacture or export goods are able to obtain more funding to send goods overseas.